-The Board of Directors and Stockholders GMA Holdings, Inc. Unit 3K, North Wing, Fairways Tower Condominium, 5th Avenue corner Mckinley Road, Fort Bonifacio, Taguig City
+The Board of Directors and Stockholders GMA Holdings, Inc. Unit 3K, North Wing, Fairways Tower Condominium 5th Avenue Corner Mckinley Road, Fort Bonifacio, Taguig City 1630

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of GMA Holdings, Inc. as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021 and have issued our report thereon dated March 25, 2022.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of GMA Holdings, Inc. as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022 and have issued our report thereon dated March 31, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The schedules listed in the Index to the Supplementary Schedules are the responsibility of the Company's management.
+The Supplementary Schedules Required by Revised Securities Regulation Code Rule 68, Annex 68-J and Reconciliation of Retained Earnings Available for Dividend Declaration are the responsibility of the Company's management.
 These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic financial statements.
 These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.